long013/long013.github.io/_pages/about.md

 Welcome to my personal website!😊 You can reach me at weitong.long@outlook.com 📧.
 You can find my [full](assets/Weitong_Long_CV_Full.pdf) and [efficient](assets/Weitong_Long_CV.pdf) Curriculum Vitae here.
 You can find my Curriculum Vitae in [Chinese](assets/龙维桐_简历.pdf) here.
 For a full list of my publications, please check [Google Scholar](https://scholar.google.com/citations?user=ykye0_QAAAAJ&hl).

 I am Weitong Long (龙维桐).
-I am currently a [PhD candidate](https://research.wur.nl/en/persons/weitong-long) from [Environmental Economics and Natural Resources Group (ENR)](https://www.wur.nl/en/research-results/chair-groups/social-sciences/environmental-economics-and-natural-resources-group.htm) at [Wageningen University & Research](https://www.wur.nl/) in Wageningen, the Netherlands.
-I am supervised by Associate Prof. Dr. [Xueqin Zhu](https://research.wur.nl/en/persons/xueqin-zhu), Associate Prof. Dr. [Hans-Peter Weikard](https://research.wur.nl/en/persons/hans-peter-weikard), Prof. Dr. [Oene Oenema](https://research.wur.nl/en/persons/oene-oenema) from [Wageningen University & Research](https://www.wur.nl/), as well as Prof. Dr. [Yong Hou](https://faculty.cau.edu.cn/hy100/list.htm) from [China Agricultural university](https://en.cau.edu.cn/).
+I hold a PhD in Environmental Economics from [Wageningen University & Research](https://www.wur.nl/) in Wageningen, the Netherlands.
+During my PhD, I was supervised by Associate Prof. Dr. [Xueqin Zhu](https://research.wur.nl/en/persons/xueqin-zhu), Associate Prof. Dr. [Hans-Peter Weikard](https://research.wur.nl/en/persons/hans-peter-weikard), Prof. Dr. [Oene Oenema](https://research.wur.nl/en/persons/oene-oenema) from [Wageningen University & Research](https://www.wur.nl/), as well as Prof. Dr. [Yong Hou](https://faculty.cau.edu.cn/hy100/list.htm) from [China Agricultural university](https://en.cau.edu.cn/).
 I conducted one-year research as a visiting PhD student at [China Agricultural University](https://en.cau.edu.cn/) in Beijing, China, under the supervision of Prof. Dr. [Yong Hou](https://faculty.cau.edu.cn/hy100/list.htm) from September 2020 to September 2021.
 Additionally, I conducted four-month research as a visiting PhD student at [University of California, Davis](https://www.ucdavis.edu/) in Davis, the United States, under the supervision of Assistant Professor Dr. [Luis M. Peña-Lévano](https://www.vetmed.ucdavis.edu/faculty/luis-m-pena-levano) from October 2024 to January 2025.

-**I am scheduled to submit my PhD thesis in September 2025, with my defense anticipated in January 2026.
-Currently, I am seeking academic opportunities for the 2025-2026 academic year.
-I am available for interviews at both the [European Job Market (EJME)](https://www.europeanjobmarketofeconomists.org/) and the [Allied Social Science Associations (ASSA)](https://www.aeaweb.org/conference/).**

-With over 6+ years of experience as an interdisciplinary quantitative researcher, I specialise in integrated environmental-economic modelling and environmental impact assessment of food systems.
+With over 7+ years of experience as an interdisciplinary quantitative researcher, I specialise in integrated environmental-economic modelling and environmental impact assessment of food systems.
 My expertise lies in applying quantitative modelling approaches to explore mitigation options towards sustainable food systems. **My PhD dissertation focuses on assessing the impacts of food system transformation options—such as supply-side and demand-side measures, and environmental policies—at the regional, national, and global levels.** I employ an integrated environmental-economic modelling approach based on the general equilibrium framework that is able to represent regional consumption, production, environmental variables, and international trade with other regions.

-I have published 12 scientific papers in peer-reviewed journals, including three first-authored research articles published in ***Environmental Science & Technology (SCI Q1; IF=11.3)***, ***Sustainable Production and Consumption (SCI & SSCI Q1, IF=9.6)***, and ***Nature Food (SCI Q1; IF=21.9)***, as well as one first-authored research briefing published in ***Nature Food (SCI Q1; IF=21.9)***.
+Recently, I was awarded the [Boya Postdoctoral Fellowship](https://postdocs.pku.edu.cn/tzgg/23e7ff5c7223496eb014f454d49c43db.htm) at [Peking University](https://english.pku.edu.cn/), where I will continue my work on general equilibrium modelling of food systems from April 2026 onwards.
+Building on my doctoral research, I plan to extend my modelling framework by incorporating a human health module.
+This will enable me to quantify premature mortality associated with PM2.5 exposure as well as diet-related and weight-related health risks, thereby advancing the assessment of co-benefits across food, environment, and health systems.

 # 🎀 Research Interests
 - Sustainable food systems, food-land-climate nexus, and climate mitigation 🍽️🐾🌎